securinets-insat/Friendly-CTF-2024/Web/Users Database 2/readme.md

-A malicious hacker managed to create an account in our database , here is our database search engine can you find him
+The hacker is back , but now he changed our source code so we can't find him as easy as before , i trust you have the methods to outsmart him

 *author:* Chuuya